-You can try freezing it, but the texture may change a bit.
-This is best made fresh and eaten within five days.
+You can try freezing this pie if you like, but the texture may change a bit.
+This is best made fresh and eaten within four days.
 If you do freeze it, it may be best to freeze individual portions wrapped well and stored in a freezer safe container.

 For the vegetable base: